 The fawns and doe will form large herds during the winter season.
-When the cycle starts over, the new comers will search for their own territory.
+Then, when the cycle starts over, the newcomers will search for their own territory.

 The Advantages and Disadvantages of Feeding Deer

 What to feed deer?
-Before we answer this question, we need to take a close look at the pros and cons to feeding deer.
+Before we answer this question, we need to look closely at the pros and cons of feeding deer.
 In our humble opinion, there are only a few cons to feeding deer.